g-leech/argmin-gravitas/_includes/punk/against.md

 <br><br>

-Despite its screamed historical content, this is really about love across political doctrine.
-The bassline is pure doo-wop, a simple addition to the long list of punk songs that ignore the talk of "Year Zero" and the rejection of melody.
+Despite its screamed historical content, this is really about love across political lines.
+The bassline is pure doo-wop, a simple addition to the long list of punk songs that ignore the "Year Zero" myth and the neurotic rejection of melody.

-There's anxious self-consciousness all the way through the discography; <a href="http://en.wikipedia.org/wiki/I_Was_a_Teenage_Anarchist">the last single</a> is just the most gurningly blatant one.
-And then there's their getting tired of the pretence; sleep (passivity, peace) is a main motif all through. ("8 Hours", "Turn those Clapping Hands").
-This is as it ought be; about many things, many brilliant shades of grey.
+There's anxious self-consciousness throughout the AM! discography; <a href="http://en.wikipedia.org/wiki/I_Was_a_Teenage_Anarchist">the last single</a> is just the most blatant one.
+Then there's their getting tired of pretence; sleep (passivity, peace) is another main motif. ("8 Hours", "Turn those Clapping Hands").
+This is as should be; making art which is about many things, many brilliant greys.

 <br><br>

 <h2>2003:</h2>

 Upon signing to Fat Wreck Chords, though - a successful, famously <a href="http://www.punknews.org/label.php?topic=151">socially progressive</a>, non-corporate, non-<a href="http://techdailydose.nationaljournal.com/2007/10/riaa-wins-big-in-court-faces-c.php">RIAA</a> entity that apparently doesn't bother with contracts - there was ideological blood in the water. <br><br>